jwhiteman/lucidsimple-blog/_posts/2016-01-10-connecting-two-nodes-in-elixir.md

 ### Notes

-The <a href="http://www.erlang.org/doc/man/epmd.html" target="_blank">Erlang Port Mapper Daemon</a> uses port 4369 so you'll need that open.
+The <a href="http://www.erlang.org/doc/man/epmd.html">Erlang Port Mapper Daemon</a> uses port 4369 so you'll need that open.

 You'll also need to earmark a port in your security group for each node you'll be using.